About Our Practice

 She began her career supporting families who were initially receiving public assistance become self sufficient.
 She went on to supervise a school based holistic and preventive program that offered elementary school students in the Fort Worth ISD the support needed for them to graduate from high school.
 She obtained a Masters of Arts in School Counseling and served for 8 years as a School Counselor.
 Ingrid has volunteered for several years as Grief and Divorce Support Group facilitator and Hospice.

-Her areas of expertise include: individuals, family, children, couples, relationship issues, stress management, Emotional Freedom technique, anxiety, depression, grief and loss, and personal growth.
+Her areas of expertise include: individuals, family, children, couples, relationship issues, stress management, support for older adults, Emotional Freedom technique, anxiety, depression, grief and loss, and personal growth.

 Ingrid utilizes a multidimensional approach to therapy, exploring each individual's biological, psychological, social and spiritual needs.
 She desires to come along side others to assist them in healing from trauma, building self-worth, improving communication in their relationships and reaching their goals.